 1. The Fire Safe Council's Firewise Coordinator Pat Leach created this Steps to Creating or Updating Your Risk Assessment, in PDF format, clearly describing what you need to do.
 Download it to your own computer for ongoing reference.
 (The images of the Risk Assessment form will be fuzzy -- click on the link below in #2 to get your own download of the actual Risk Assessment Template to print and use.)

 2. This Risk Assessment Template (on the NFPA website) is what you will use to complete the Risk Assessment.
 Download it to your own computer.
-Be sure to also view the NFPA's online Tutorial for completing the Risk Assessment.
+Be sure to also view the NFPA's online Tutorial for Completing the Risk Assessment.

 3. Need a new Action Plan?
-Here is Cal Fire's 3Year-Action_Plan_Template in Word docx forat.
+Here is Cal Fire's 3Year-Action_Plan_Template in Word docx format.
 It's also available in Step 3 when your FWC leader signs into the portal at the NFPA website (look for the red "Login to the portal" button).

 Wildfire Preparedness Educational Resources for your FWC